DFE-Digital/education-benchmarking-and-insights/documentation/architecture/6_Disaster-Recovery.md

 # Disaster recovery

-List technical risks to the service and the mitigations we have in place.
+List service conditions and the mitigations we have in place.

 ## Bug in code